OpenMage/magento-lts/docs/content/developers/error-pages.md

 === "Nginx"

+    !!! question

         The setting should be added for multistore setups.

 ## Copy files